Illustration by Diego Blanco

 An international warehouse is a warehouse that’s set up internationally, typically located in a global trade hub like New York, Houston, or Hong Kong.
-This lets you deliver goods to your customers wherever they are, in a timely manner and with minimal challenges.
+It allows a company to deliver goods to customers wherever they are, in a timely manner and with minimal challenges.

 Take it from Ben Hyman, co-founder and CEO of Revival Rugs, a retailer with warehouses in California, Turkey, Morocco, and India.
 He says, “This allows us to sell directly to the consumer, cutting out the middleman.
 When someone buys one of our products, the process is smooth, transparent, and affordable.
 Steep markups and costs that don’t add value are eliminated.
 We credit that to our international warehouses.”